bluebirrrrd/bluebirrrrd.com/src/pages/about/index.md

 I have my own podcast in Ukrainian called ["Хочу як ти"](https://anchor.fm/like-you) (roughly translated as "I want to be just like you") which is focused on learning from other people's experiences.
 I ask people how they got started in their profession, in a hobby or in solving a particular challenge in life.
 You're welcome to give it a listen!

 This blog is my side project and an attempt to make a blog with a GUI for editing which wouldn't require hosting on DigitalOcean, like my old blog on WordPress did.
-This website using Gatsby and is built and deployed via Netlify.
+This website is created with Gatsby and gets deployed via Netlify.
 If you're interested in specifics, the code is available on [GitHub](https://github.com/bluebirrrrd/bluebirrrrd.com).

 I also enjoy contributing to tech communities, so here's a couple of my most recent inputs: